 In a galaxy named Portes du Soleil, you’ll find a ski resort called Les Gets, a category apart when it comes to cycling terrain.
 Over the last 25 years, the local tracks and the famous bike park have built themselves a solid reputation in the mountain-biking world.
 So here are 7 ideas for mountain-bikers of every style and level to try in Les Gets.
-We think we’ve covered the whole (cycling) terrain!
+We think we’ve covered the whole (cycling) terrain !

 Les Gets is bike

-Champions aside, a complete range of facilities that everyone can enjoy
+A complete range of facilities for everyone

-Approved by all publics !
+Tested and approved by all publics !
 Les Gets Bike Park is the beating heart of the resort’s exceptional mountain-biking facilities, with some 128 km of waymarked trails that attract both experts and beginners, of all ages.
 The site embodies many years of expertise and local know-how, gradually developing to make this discipline accessible to a wider audience.

 Happiness is choosing from 18 slopes